 The accident closed all southbound lanes of Interstate 285 for about six hours for cleanup and investigation.
 No charges have been made at this time, as the Atlanta Police Accident Investigation Unit is still conducting their investigation.

-The Law Offices of Shane Smith wishes all those injured in this Atlanta crash a full and fast recovery, and extends our deepest condolences to the family and friends who lost their loved one in this wreck.
+Shane Smith Law wishes all those injured in this Atlanta crash a full and fast recovery, and extends our deepest condolences to the family and friends who lost their loved one in this wreck.